vocdoni/developer-portal/docs/sdk/tutorial.md

 ## Client

 The first step will be connecting to a Vocdoni [Gateway](/protocol/overview#gateway) Node.
 We can do this easily with the [VocdoniSDKClient](/sdk/reference/VocdoniSDKClient).
+The client allows us to access all of the Vocdoni API calls.

 In order to create a client, we need a `wallet`, an envelope that holds a cryptographic key and enables our client to sign transactions for the blockchain.
 We'll be generating a random wallet with the [ethers](https://github.com/ethers-io/ethers.js) signer.